Pinous-Heberg/proxmox-win-cloudinit/README.md

 # proxmox-win-cloudinit
-## ⚠️This project doesn't belong to me.
-The github repository is just a fork of [Gecko-IT](https://git.geco-it.net/GECO-IT-PUBLIC/Geco-Cloudbase-Init) which is at the origin of this project but which doesn't keep it up to date anymore, that's why I decided to keep it up to date with proxmox v8 which has just been released.
+## ⚠️This project does not belong to us.
+The github repository is just a fork of [Gecko-IT](https://git.geco-it.net/GECO-IT-PUBLIC/Geco-Cloudbase-Init) which is at the origin of this project but which does not maintain it any more up to date, this is why we decided to maintain it up to date on the current version proxmox.
 This is an implementation of Cloudbase-Init to Windows virtual machines running in a Proxmox Node in order to use cloud-init with those vms.

 What can you do with this implementation?